Header photo credit: @375chicken

 Shop 405, 4/F, FoodLoft, Mira Place One, 132 Nathan Road, TST, 2157 9949

 If its location is anything to go by – in the hidden alleyway where Brickhouse once stood – modern izakaya Roji is destined to be a hit.
 Roji has a traditional Japanese focus (notably, almost all the ingredients are sourced from Japan aside from a handful of veggies that are locally grown in New Territories) in both the food and cocktails.
-The main dining room consists of small tables, a long countertop for larger parties, a bar and semi-outdoor benches that are inspired by Japan’s street-style dining culture.
+The main dining room consists of small tables, a long countertop for larger parties, a bar and semi-outdoor benches that are inspired by Japan’s street-side dining culture.
 The buzz is here with this one!
 Open daily except Sunday from 5pm for drinks (dinner service starts at 6pm).

 20A D’Aguilar Street, LKF, Central, 6335 9294 (no bookings)